 Dr. Gorski’s current interests include translational, precision-based targeting of epithelial ovarian cancer with the goal of personalizing cancer care.
 He is currently working in Dr. Jill Kolesar’s laboratory at the Markey Cancer Center to establish primary ovarian cancer in a patient derived xenograft (PDX) model and an organoid cell culture model which will allow for in vivo testing of therapeutics and in vitro screens.
 He is also working toward identification of novel key driver genetic mutations with next-generation genetic sequencing to elucidate the underlying mechanisms that drive oncogenesis.
 A bioinformatics algorithm developed at the University of Kentucky is being employed to assist with a rational-based selection of targeted therapies.
 The most current work has focused on investigating the mechanisms of taxol and PARP resistance.

-1. Gorski JW, Chuang L, Allergic Reaction to Dermabond in Gynaecologic Surgery, Clinical Case Studies and Reports, 2018 July, Pub Status: In press.
+1. Gorski JW, Chuang L, Allergic Reaction to Dermabond in Gynaecologic Surgery, Clinical Case Studies and Reports, 2018 July.

 2. Gorski JW, Taylor JS, Zhang J, Liu J and Jazaeri AA.
 Hormonal Based Treatment of Ovarian Anaplastic Ependymoma with Anastrozole.
 Gynecologic Oncology Reports.
 2017 Mar 14:20:93-96.
 PMID 28393092.